Scott-Rowland/ct-wipe-certifier/README.md

 CT-Wipe produces deterministic, tamper-evident certification artifacts for destruction events.

-Verification is independent, reproducible, and fail-closed.
+Verification is independent, reproducible, and fails closed.

 ## Verify It Yourself (30 seconds)